cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Inputs:
 - sk_i: secret key that is the tuple sk_i= (i, s[i])
 - nonce (d_i, e_i) generated in round one
-- m: the message to be signed.
+- m: the message to be signed (sent by the coordinator).
-- B={(D_j, E_j), ...}: a set of commitments issued by each signer in round one, of length l, where t <= l <= n.
+- B={(D_j, E_j), ...}: a set of commitments issued by each signer
+in round one, of length l, where t <= l <= n (sent by the coordinator).
-- L: a set containing identifiers for each signer, similarly of length l.
+- L: a set containing identifiers for each signer, similarly of length l (sent by the coordinator).

-Outputs: a signature share z_i.
+Outputs: a signature share z_i, to be sent to the coordinator.

 round_two(sk_i, (d_i, e_i), m, B, L):
   binding_factor = Hrho(B)